 - 1. Advanced Practice Nurses - Current state authorization or national certification - Extensive clinical experience in the role of APRN - Preceptor Qualification Sheet on file (Appendix B) - Terms of Agreement on file (Appendix C) - 2.
 Physicians: - Doctor of medicine or osteopathy from an accredited university - Currently licensed and practicing in the role of physician - Preceptor Qualification Sheet on file (Appendix B) - Terms of Agreement on file (Appendix C) - 3.
 Clinical practice site should include a variety of experiences regarding patient type and mix of acute and chronic illness. - 4.
 Site should allow the student to engage in clinical experiences sufficient to meet the requirements for the role of the advanced practice nurse. - 5.
 Preceptor should prepare to provide applicable supervision, instruction, and evaluation of students. - 6.
 Preceptor should be able to facilitate active participation of students in the delivery of health care. - 7.
 Preceptor should be committed to the role and concept of the advanced practice nurse. - 8.
-If the preceptor is an APRN/MD/DO, they must have at least 12 months experience in their role. - 9.
-Students may not rotate with preceptors whom they are related to.
+If the preceptor is an APRN, they must have at least 12 months experience in his/her APRN role.

-Plan of Study Adult Gerontology Acute Care Nurse Practitioner Option beginning Fall 2021
+Plan of Study Adult Gerontology Acute Care Nurse Practitioner Option